os-js/manual.os-js.org/src/v3/guide/deploy/README.md

 </VirtualHost>
 ```

-*Please note that on some apache versions HTTP connection upgrades does not work for Websockets* (connection issues like dropouts, etc.), and you might have to reconfigure your client to use a dedicated connection path:
+*Please note that on some apache versions HTTP connection upgrades do not work for Websockets* (connection issues like dropouts, etc.), and you might have to reconfigure your client to use a dedicated connection path:

 > [info] Requires the modules `proxy`, `proxy_wstunnel` and `proxy_http`